 5 rows in set (0.00 sec)

-• Select the formr database by using USE formr;.
+- Select the formr database by using

-• To see what’s in that database use SHOW TABLES;.
-I’m not showing the output here because it’s long, but we are likely interested here survey_users.
-When you register, it sticks you into that table.
+.
+I’m not showing the output here because it’s long, but we are likely interested heresurvey_users

-• Use SELECT * FROM survey_users; to see all the data in that table.
+to see all the data in that table. - Use

-• Use SELECT admin FROM survey_users; to show that you are not an admin:
+to show that you are not an admin:

 mysql> SELECT admin FROM survey_users;